-To report a crime or any suspicious activity or person seen loitering uninvited on campus, notify a Community Advisor, staff or faculty on-site, or:
+To report a crime or any suspicious activity or person seen loitering uninvited on campus, notify a Community Advisor or employee on-site.

 Drug and Alcohol Policy

 In the event of an emergency, treat any injuries with first aid to the extent that you are qualified.
-All Community Advisors and Student Life staff at Sterling College are CPR / 1st Aid certified, and/or are trained as Wilderness First Responders.
+All Community Advisors and Student Life staff at Sterling College are trained in First Aid, and/or are trained as Wilderness First Responders.